 Though there are differences between unofficial partnerships and product giveaways, in both cases you’ll want to reach out to the celebrity’s publicist.
 Again, since there’s no money and no contract involved, a product giveaway will be a lower priority for a celebrity’s agent or manager, so you’ll have better odds of getting a positive response by going through their publicist.

 If you’re running a fashion brand, another option is to go through the celebrity’s stylist.
 Many brands tend to overlook stylists as a resource, but they can be incredibly useful when it comes to getting your product in the hands of celebrities.
+You can find out the stylists for the celebrities that you are interested in by using Moda Database.
 On top of that, because stylists have a much better sense of their clients’ styles, they can help you decide which of their clients is the best match for your brand.

 Let’s say you’re not running a brand, but a charity, and you’re soliciting donations.
 The first thing you need to do is determine which celebrities are a good fit for your charity.
 The best way to do this is by carefully researching celebrities who have previously supported causes or charities similar to yours in the past.